alivay/vacuum_cleaner/README.md

 # vacuum_cleaner
 vacuum cleaner performance measuring environment simulator

 This is the solution to ex.
-2.5 in the artificial
+2.5 in the book "Artificial Intelligence - A Modern Approach" (Stuart J. Russell and Peter Norvig).

 It focuses on the environment that simulates an agent (robot) for cleaning floors.